moondance-labs/tanssi-docs/builders/deploy-manage/dapp/deploy.md

 Once connected, you'll see your address in the top-right corner.
 If you've connected multiple accounts and would like to switch accounts, you can click on your address and choose an account from the dropdown menu.

-### Balances verification {: #balance-verification }
+### Balance Verification {: #balance-verification }

-Once you have connected your wallet on the dApp, the **Balance Verification** section will show your DANCE and UNIT token balances.
-Meeting the requirements results in a green checkmark next to each balance, while failing to meet them is indicated by a red X.
+Once you have connected your wallet to the dApp, the **Balance Verification** section will show your DANCE and UNIT token balances.
+If you meet the requirements, it results in a green checkmark next to each balance, while failing to meet them is indicated by a red X.

 If you have already reserved your Appchain ID, you can toggle the switch at the bottom of the **Balance Verification** page, and your balance requirements will change.